meshcloud/meshcloud-docs/docs/meshcloud.tenant.md

 ## Delete a meshTenant

-> Only users or users of [group](meshcloud.customer.md#user-groups) with the role [Customer Admin](meshcloud.customer.md#assign-meshcustomer-roles) have access to the administrative functionality described in this section.
+> Only users with the role [Customer Admin](meshcloud.customer.md#assign-meshcustomer-roles) or [Customer Owner](meshcloud.customer.md#assign-meshcustomer-roles) have access to the administrative functionality described in this section.

-If you would like to delete a meshTenant which is no longer used, open the corresponding meshTenant and navigate to **Danger Zone**.
-In this screen you can execute the deletion.
+If you would like to delete a meshTenant which is no longer used, open the corresponding meshTenant, navigate to **Danger Zone**, and start the deletion here.

 We distinguish between automatic and non-automatic deletion supported procedures.
 The deletion procedure depends on the platform of the meshTenant.